tomka75/sp-dev-docs.de-de/docs/sp-add-ins/sharepoint-add-ins-update-process.md

  **Tip**   When you are developing an update, you don't want to wait 24 hours every time you upload a new version to your test SharePoint add-in catalog.
-See [Update an add-in without waiting 24 hours ](update-sharepoint-add-ins.md#ImmediateUpdateNotice) for information about how to immediately update an add-in.
+See [Update an add-in without waiting 24 hours ](update-sharepoint-add-ins#ImmediateUpdateNotice) for information about how to immediately update an add-in.
 By default, SharePoint checks every 24 hours for updates to installed add-ins.
 A farm administrator can set this to another value by using the following SharePoint Management Shell command, wheren is the number of hours between checks. `Set-SPInternalAppStateUpdateInterval -AppStateSyncHours n` If the value is set to 0, then the check is made every time the built-in timer job **Internal Add-in State Update** executes, which by default is every hour.
 Farm administrators can use Central Admin to change the frequency of the timer job or run it immediately.

-SharePoint 2013 will do the following when a user installs an update to a SharePoint Add-in.
+SharePoint will do the following when a user installs an update to a SharePoint Add-in.
 These events do not necessarily occur in exactly this order, and some of them may occur in parallel.
 Also, if update fails, there is a complete rollback.

-- SharePoint 2013 prompts the user to approve permissions requested by the add-in.
+- SharePoint prompts the user to approve permissions requested by the add-in.

-- SharePoint 2013 makes the add-in unavailable to users temporarily.
+- SharePoint makes the add-in unavailable to users temporarily.

 - If the add-in contains a SharePoint solution package (.wsp), and the contents of the solution package have changed in any way, SharePoint does the following: